Andy-J-marshall/stanningley-bowls-website/README.md

 ## Web application

 1. Import the new stats files into `statsData.ts` and update the exported objects and arrays with the new files.
-2. Update `statsSelectCallback` in `App.tsx` with the reference to the new year's stats file.
-Also update the default stats and year to display in the useState hook.
+2. In `App.tsx`, update the default stats and year to display in the useState hook.
 3. Add a dropdown item for the new year in the `yearSelectDropdown.tsx` component
-4. If there are any new teams added, update the `teamTabs.tsx`, `playerStatsTeams.tsx`, `teamStats.tsx`, and `teamInfo.tsx` components.
-Ensure any null checks are added for each new team so the components continue to work for previous years.
-Make sure `returnTabName` in `statsHelper.ts` displays the team name correctly
+4. Update the `teamInfo.tsx` components if there are any new teams.
+Make sure `returnTabName` in `statsHelper.ts` displays the team name correctly.
+Update the bowlsnet URLs if any have changed
 5. Update `History.tsx` with any trophies won
-6. Update `playersHelper.ts` with the name of any new teams or second teams.
-Keep the old name for the first team and put the B team stats inside a null check for backwards compatibility for previous years.
-These stats need to be imported and used in `playerTeamStats.tsx`
-7. Configure the `config.ts` file with the new year's data:
+6. Configure the `config.ts` file with the new year's data:

     - Change the `historicTeamInfo` property include league data for any new teams or second teams
     - Update the `allTeamsInLeaguesSince2013` array to include an extra keys (second team teams need to be suffixed with ' (b)')

-8. Update the bowlsnet URLs in `teamInfo.tsx` if any have changed
+7. Check any new teams added appear in the records and team stats pages correctly, and appear in the player stats dropdown filter.

 ## Data